 How to get to Salto do Patagarro waterfall

 Salto do Patagarro waterfall is located in the Ribeira de Santa Luzia valley and is only a short drive from Funchal.
 We went with our rental car which is most convenient so you can park at the start of the trail.
 We drove to the small village Corujeira to the Caminho da Levada dos Tornos and parked the car next to the houses.
-The levada starts directly at the back of the houses and in only ten minutes or less you will get to the first waterfall, Pisao.
-Keep following the trail deeper into the valley over the boulders and in between the huge concrete piles that prevent mud floods.
-Keep following the river bed for about 4 kilometre until you see Salto do Patagarro.
+The levada starts directly at the back of the houses and in only ten minutes or less you will get to the first waterfall, Pisão.
+After Pisão waterfall you have to keep following the trail until you come along a powerplant station.
+Then you will see some huge concrete piles that prevent mud floods.
+From this point the hike towards Salto do Patagarro waterfall really starts.
+Follow the riverbed deeper into the valley for about 4 kilometres.
+You will have to walk over the boulders sometimes and in between the huge concrete piles.
+At some parts you even have to cross the river.
+Keep follow the river upstream until you see Salto do Patagarro.

 Risco waterfall is one of the beautiful waterfalls you can see along the Levada das 25 Fontes hike.
 This high waterfall is best to visit in rainy season, as during the summer months it will only be a little stream of water dripping down along the rocks.
 Risco is without a doubt one of the most famous waterfalls in Madeira.

 On the first picture you see Risco waterfall in summer season when it’s almost dried up.

 On the second picture you can see Risco waterfall after some heavy rainfall.